Sleeping Beauties (novel)

 Sleeping Beauties is a novel by Stephen King and his son Owen King, released on September 26, 2017.
 The book was first mentioned during a promotional appearance on the CBC radio program q.
 Of the novel, Stephen King stated, "Owen brought me this dynamite idea and I've collaborated a couple of times with Joe.
 I'm not going to say what the idea is because it's too good."

-The novel was officially announced in June 2016 and is said to take place in a women's prison in West Virginia during a strange mystical occurrence that causes all the women in the world to fall asleep.
+The novel was officially announced in June 2016 and takes place in a women's prison in West Virginia during a strange mystical occurrence that causes all the women in the world to fall asleep.
 An excerpt was published on September 1, 2017, by Entertainment Weekly in their special The Ultimate Guide to Stephen King issue.